14 Data Cleaning

 A comparison of long and wide format

-Figure 14.12: A comparison of long and wide format
+Figure 14.10: A comparison of long and wide format

 1. Save your clean data

 • The final step of your cleaning process will be to export or save your clean data.
 You can save your files in one or more file types depending on your needs.
-It can be helpful to save your data in more than one format to meet various analysis, long-term storage, or data sharing needs (i.e., an interoperable format like CSV, and a format that contains embedded metadata such as SPSS).
+It can be helpful to save your data in more than one format to meet various analysis, long-term storage, or data sharing needs (e.g., an interoperable format like CSV, and a format that contains embedded metadata such as SPSS).

 14.4 Data cleaning workflow